Dig Deeper Into Website Traffic Data for a Better Impression of SEO & Site Performance

 This myth is particularly devastating to the ego.
 If you’re expecting someone to read each word of your blog, you’re in for some disappointment.
 In fact, many readers are probably skimming over this paragraph to get to the next.
 The point is, people on the Internet are looking for quick answers.
 They want lists.
 They want big ‘ole bold letters that spell it out for them in a simple manner.
 Having a large amount of content on your pages is great for SEO and driving people to the page, but once they get there, visitors find want they came for and go.

 It’s also important to note that this is an average, not a median.
 Average time spent on a Contact page can be as low as 10 seconds while still getting the point across and gaining a conversion.
 A “thank you” conversion tracking page?
 Even less.
 While your core marketing pages are getting 3 minutes per view, these low-content pages are skewing your average.
 Referral spam, as mentioned above, could also be negatively influencing your averages.
-No need to worry if your times are between 30 seconds & 5 minutes!
+No need to worry if your times are between 30 seconds and 5 minutes!
 Anything out of that range and you may warrant some further investigation.

 5) My Average “Pages Per Visit” Isn’t High Enough!